What’s in store for silver in the future? Keith Neumeyer of First Majestic Silver has said he sees the white metal reaching US$130 per ounce.

 In order to glean a better understanding of the precious metal’s chances of trading around the US$130 range, it’s important to examine the factors that can push it to that level or pull it further away.

-These factors continue to affect the precious metal, as well as geopolitical issues and elements of supply and demand.
-Although Neumeyer believes that the tie that binds silver to gold needs to be broken, the reality is that most of the same factors that shift and shape the price of gold also move silver.
+The strength of the US dollar, US Federal Reserve interest rate changes and quantitative easing by central banks are all factors that will continue to affect the precious metal, as well as geopolitical issues and elements of supply and demand.
+Although Neumeyer believes that the tie that binds silver to gold needs to be broken, the reality is that most of the same factors that shape the price of gold also move silver.

-For gold, and, by extension, silver, a key price driver lately hasn’t been so much supply and demand, but uncertainty.
-As noted, the past 12 months have been filled with major geopolitical events such as the tensions between the US and other countries such as North Korea, China and Iran.
-Those tensions and other developments have been major sources of concern for investors in the precious metals market.
+For gold, and by extension silver, a key price driver lately hasn’t been so much supply and demand, but uncertainty.
+The past 12 months have been filled with major geopolitical events such as the tensions between the US and other countries such as North Korea, China and Iran.
+Those tensions and other developments, such as the huge economic impact of the coronavirus pandemic, have been major sources of concern for investors in the precious metals market.

-Precious metals investors have also been closely following the US Federal Reserve’s interest rate plans.
-Rate hikes are generally negative for physical silver and gold bullion prices, because when rates are higher it is more profitable to invest in products that can accrue interest.
+Precious metals investors have also been closely following the Fed’s interest rate plans.
+Rate cuts are generally positive for physical silver and gold bullion prices, because when rates are lower it is more profitable to invest in precious metals rather than in products that can accrue interest.

-As US currency continues to be less strong than in previous years, both gold and silver have begun some steady inclines, with the white metal gaining — and maintaining — a trading price that is over US$17 per ounce.
+With the US currency being less strong than in previous years, both gold and silver have begun steady inclines, with the white metal gaining — and maintaining — a trading price that is over US$17.

 Silver in the future: Historical prices

 So, if the silver price does rise, how high will it go?
 Let’s look at silver’s recent history.
-The highest price for silver was just under US$50 in the 1970s; it came close to that level again in 2011, but has been much lower lately.
-In 2018, the highest silver had gone was just under US$17.60.
+The highest price for silver was just under US$50 in the 1970s; it came close to that level again in 2011 when it hit US$35.12, more than double the 2009 average silver price of US$14.67.
+The commodity price uptick came on the back of very strong silver investment demand.

 Silver in the future: Other opinions